-Please note that next year's financial report may be subject to an advanced compliance review.
+Please note that the financial report for the year ending 30 June 2025 may be subject to an advanced compliance review.

-If you have any queries regarding this letter, please contact me on (03) 8650 0183 or via email at ken.morgan@fwc.gov.au.
+If you have any queries regarding this letter, please call 1300 341 665 or email regorgs@fwc.gov.au.